Pece17/IoTBeacon/README.md

 # 1. Xubuntu server

-We are using one HP Compaq 8200 Elite CMT (Convertible Minitower) PC on this project

 After initialization, show a cleaned up list of shortened specifications and hardware information of the server using Linux terminal

 ```